wahayeb/computer-vision-project/projectfile.md

 # computer-vision-project
-My project aims to identify the differences between keratoconus and normal corneas
+The goal of this project is to determine the difference between keratoconus and natural cornea.
+Keratoconus is a pathological condition caused by impaired collagen fibres in the cornea, resulting in a cone-like shape.
+The model was trained to recognise and distinguish both healthy and corneal corneas affected by keratoconus.
+This tool can be used in the field of ophthalmology to facilitate early detection and serve doctors in the diagnosis of keratoconus, ultimately benefitting patient care
 ## Project Files
 The code is available here on GitHub ✅
 Large files are hosted on Google Drive: